Tent Schools International

 Q: Are the schools you establish actually in tents?

-A: Often, they are!
-Many of the schools we launch with our partners are based out of sturdy tent structures, and in some cases large shipping containers.
+A: Some of the schools we’ve launched with our partners are based out of sturdy tent structures; in other cases schools have operated from shipping containers or brick-and-mortar structures serving refugee neighborhoods.
 Our latest project in Lebanon is a mobile school on a cargo truck.
 We support whatever option is the most effective, efficient way to deliver education to children living in camps or other transitional areas.
-We do have partners who run schools out of more permanent structures, but all serve displaced children.

 Q: Why can’t refugee students attend state schools in their host countries?